humdek-unibe-ch/sh-shp-api/API.md

 **Parameters**:
 - `{table_name}` (string, required): The name of the external table.
+- `filter` (string, optional): It comes from the $_GET parameters.
+It is empty by default if it is not sent.

 **Response**:
 The response will contain the data for the current user and the selected external table.